MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-folding.md

 ![Example of determining that Power Query can achieve query folding in Power BI Desktop](media/power-query-folding/query-folding-example.png)

+>[!Note]
+> The **View Native Query** option is only available for certain relational DB/SQL generating connectors.
+It doesn't work for OData based connectors, for example, even though there is folding occurring on the backend.
+The Query Diagnostics feature is the best way to see what folding has occurred for non-SQL connectors (although the steps that fold aren't explicitly called out&mdash;you just see the resulting URL that was generated).

 To view the folded query, you select the **View Native Query** option.
 You are then be presented with the native query that Power Query will use to source data.

 ![Example of a native query in Power BI Desktop](media/power-query-folding/native-query-example.png)